 - The mustache was the result of the split between him and Nicole.
 He started growing it at exactly the time they separated.

-- As of January 2019 Adam has three full-time employees (two in the shop working on his cars, and at least one in his warehouse managing merchandise sales)
+- Adam has a team of full-time employees (mostly in the shop working on cars, but there are some in his warehouse managing merchandise sales)

-- The skate park he built in his backyard was initially rejected by city zoning commission and he had to make changes to the design to prevent being sued
+- The skate park he built in the backyard of his house was initially rejected by city zoning commission and he had to make changes to the design to prevent being sued

 - His favorite color is red